riegllms/ros-riegl-vz/README.md

 * Publish voxel grid in ROS

-* Publish scan position resulting from scan registration, position is in scanner project coordinates or referenced to a eglobal coordinate system if required
+* Publish scan position resulting from scan registration, position is in scanner project coordinates or referenced to a global geographic coordinate system

-* Use external kinematic data from a robot to improve the scan position registration algorithm.
+* Use of position and orientation data from a robot to improve the scan position registration algorithm.

 * Publish the device status (memory usage, error stack, ...) and data acquisition progress information